Revisiting Inference for ARMA Models: Improved Fits and Superior Confidence Intervals: Discussion

 A significant motivation for our work is the observation that commonly used statistical software that purports to maximize ARMA model likelihoods fails to do so for a large number of examples.
 In addition to improving parameter estimates, proper maximization of ARMA model likelihoods is crucial because ARMA models are often used to model serial correlations in regression analyses.
 In this context, researchers may perform likelihood ratio hypothesis tests for regression coefficients, and the validity of these tests depends on proper likelihood optimization.

 An important consequence of improved likelihood maximization is better model selection.
 A common approach to selecting an ARMA model involves fitting different sizes of models and choosing the one that minimizes an information criterion, such as the AIC.
 Fitting multiple models results in having a higher probability that at least one candidate model was not properly maximized.
 Since AIC assumes the parameters correspond to maximized likelihoods, enhancements in likelihood maximization can lead to different model selections.
-Consequently, methodology relying on existing estimation methods---like the popular \code{auto.arima} function in the \code{forecast} package in R \citep{hyndman08}, which minimizes the AIC of a group of candidate models without explicitly displaying an AIC table---will be impacted by improved estimates.
+Consequently, methodology relying on existing estimation methods---like the popular \code{auto.arima} function in the \code{forecast} package in R \cite{hyndman08}, which minimizes the AIC of a group of candidate models without explicitly displaying an AIC table---will be impacted by improved estimates.

+Our proposed algorithm is supported by existing theory on likelihood evaluation of linear state-space models via the Kalman Filter \cite{kalman60}, the same as the current existing standard approach for parameter estimation.
+The simulation studies that we have conducted, however, demonstrate the importance of considering multiple parameter initializations in order to fully maximize model likelihoods.
+These simulations provide a conservative estimate of how frequently our algorithm results in improved likelihoods compared to existing standards.
+A common situation where our algorithm is expected to provide even larger improvements than those reported here is in the presence of missing data, a primary motivator of the likelihood maximization procedure of existing software \cite{ripley2002}.
+In this situation, the well-informed CSS initialization is not available, and the default approach is to initialize at the origin, resulting in a greater need to attempt multiple parameter initializations.

-Parameter estimates corresponding to higher likelihood values are not necessarily better than those with lower likelihood values \citep{lecam1990}.
+Parameter estimates corresponding to higher likelihood values are not necessarily scientifically preferable to alternative regions of parameter space with lower likelihood values \cite{lecam1990}.
 Sometimes, our improved estimates may result in models with nearly canceling roots, parameters near boundary conditions, or otherwise unfavorable statistical properties.
 On other occasions, our method can rescue a naive optimization attempt from a local maximum having those unfavorable properties.
+Alternative forms of parameter estimation may also be preferable in some cases.
+For example, a series of papers by Chen and Deo show that restricted likelihood estimators have favorable properties compared to maximum likelihood estimators when the AR parameters are near the unit root \cite{chen09,chen10,chen12}.
 Practitioners should carefully evaluate fitted models to ensure they are appropriate for the data and problem at hand.